The-FireHub-Project-old/TheCore/docs/topics/api/StrSB.md

 </format></li><li>string <format style="bold">$search</format> - <format style="italic">
 The string being found.
 </format></li><li>int <format style="bold">$start</format> - <format style="italic">[optional]
-The offset where to start counting.
+The offset is where to start counting.
 If the offset is negative, counting starts from the end of the string.
 </format></li><li>null or int <format style="bold">$length</format> = null - <format style="italic">[optional]
 The maximum length after the specified offset to search for the substring.
 It outputs a warning if the offset plus the length is greater than the $string length.
 A negative length counts from the end of $string.